Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

-Coming back to the case of the sphere, we see that there is an obvious obstruction for the existence of a metric with constant negative $\mathcal{Q}$-curvature : since the total curvature is a conformal invariant, the integration of the Laplace equation yields the equality $2\gamma_d=-\Lambda \text{Vol}_{e^{2\phi}g}(\mathbb{S}^d)$.
-A natural way to overcome this obstruction is to extend the range of definition of the conformal factor by allowing it to have logarithmic singularities, that is we will consider fields which behave like $\phi\sim 2\chi_k\ln\frac{1}{\norm{x-x_k}}$ near to the marked points $(x_k,\chi_k)\in\mathbb{S}^d\times\mathbb{R}$.
-The geometric interpretation of this singularity is that the manifold will have a conical singularity at the point $x_k$ whose angle is prescribed by the weight $\chi_k$.
+Coming back to the case of the sphere, we see that there is an obvious obstruction for the existence of a metric with constant \textit{negative} $\mathcal{Q}$-curvature: since the total curvature is a conformal invariant, taking the integral over the sphere of the Laplace equation~\eqref{eq:Laplace} yields the equality $2\gamma_d=-\Lambda \text{Vol}_{e^{2\phi}g}(\mathbb{S}^d)$, which is impossible if $\Lambda$ is positive.
+A natural way to overcome this obstruction is to extend the range of definition of the conformal factor by allowing it to have logarithmic singularities, that is by allowing the fields to behave like $\phi\sim 2\chi_k\ln\frac{1}{\norm{x-x_k}}$ near to the marked points $(x_k,\chi_k)\in\mathbb{S}^d\times\mathbb{R}$.
+The geometric interpretation of such singularities is a conical singularity on the underlying manifold at the point $x_k$ whose angle is prescribed by the weight $\chi_k$.